 Check out our answers to some of the most commonly asked questions.

 There is no reason to believe that vinyl siding causes fires.
+Siding merely melts away to expose the wood and glue we build our homes with.
 Not only have vinyl siding manufacturers committed to reducing the fire risk of their products, exterior cladding is involved in only a fraction of all residential fires—most fires begin and stay indoors.
 Furthermore, the ASTM E162-06 test (a test that shows the surface flammability of different materials) shows that PVC has one of the lowest radiant panel indexes, which means it does not release much energy when it burns, nor will it readily spread flames.
 All this means that vinyl siding is a safe, practical and affordable choice for many homeowners.

 How can I protect my home from weather damage?